magento/merchdocs/src/live-search/install.md

 To update to a major version such as from 1.0.0 to 2.0.0, edit the project’s root Composer `.json` file as follows:

-1. If your currently installed `magento/live-search` version is `1.3.1` or below and you upgrading to version `2.0.0` and higher run the following command before upgrade:
+1. If your currently installed `magento/live-search` version is `1.3.1` or below, and you upgrading to version `2.0.0` or higher, run the following command before the update:

    ```bash
    bin/magento module:enable Magento_AdvancedSearch
    ```
-   To get information about currently installed `magento/live-search` version run the following command:
+   To get information about the currently installed `magento/live-search` version, run the following command:

    ```bash
    composer show magento/live-search